English rugby union system

-Men's Rugby union in England consists of 106 leagues, which includes professional leagues at the highest level, down to amateur regional leagues.
-Promotion and relegation are in place throughout the system.

-Women's Rugby union in England consists of 26 leagues, which includes a national semi-professional league at the highest level, down to amateur regional leagues.
-Promotion and relegation are in place throughout the system, with the exception of the Women's Premiership.
+Rugby union in England is organised as a multi-tier league pyramid linking fully professional national divisions to regional community competitions, with promotion and relegation connecting most levels.
+Since 2022–23 the RFU has operated a revised competition framework across the community game, and from 2023–24 promotion and relegation at the top has been conducted via a two-legged play-off between the Premiership’s bottom club and the RFU Championship winners, subject to minimum standards criteria.
+In the women’s game, Premiership Women’s Rugby (PWR) sits at the top of a pyramid administered under RFU competition regulations.

+Men’s rugby union operates a tiered system from Premiership Rugby and the RFU Championship through National League 1 and National League 2 (East/West/North) to regional divisions, with promotion and relegation linking the tiers.
+League sizes and formats are set in RFU Regulation 6 and reviewed on a multi-year cycle.

+Women’s rugby union follows a similar pyramid headed by Premiership Women’s Rugby (PWR), a semi-professional national competition run under RFU regulations.
+Entry and exit to PWR are managed by licence rather than automatic promotion and relegation; below the top tier are Championship 1 North and South and regional leagues.

 History

 Historically, there were no leagues allowed as these were seen as a sign of professionalism.
 In the 1970s the RFU allowed the creation of regional merit leagues with the most significant ones being the North, Midlands, South West and London merit leagues.
 In 1984 the RFU approved the creation of two national merit tables where clubs had to play a minimum of eight games against the clubs in their division.
 1985 saw the creation of a third national merit league.
 In 1987 this was formed into a true national league system.